vivin/regula/README.md

-## Regula: An annotation-based form-validator for client-side validation.
+## Regula: An annotation-based form-validator for client-side validation

 ### Why?